icon-project/IBC-Integration/docs/adr/xcall.md

 This is a WIP, some specs might be changed later with the development.
 The logic for fees are not included in this document and will be added later.

+Cross-chain address refer to BTP Address (for now).

 ## Design

 XCall is an application module to implement IBCModule interface.
 The xcall is defined